ssonkiya/ssonkiya.github.io/_posts/2017-10-25-On-High-Performance-R.md

   mutate(pvalue = vectorized_prop_test(converted_A, total_A - converted_A, converted_B, total_B - converted_B))
 ```

 Crossing is the tidyr version of mutate: it creates a tibble from all the combinations of the supplied vectors.
-In this case, that means we'll have a 1000x the number of rows in count_of_counts.
+In this case, that means we'll have a 1000x the number of rows in "count of counts."
 For each of them, we'll simulate putting half of the browsers in A and half in B. Then we can get the total number of visits and converted visits for each trial and use our vectorized prop test, creating a new variable that is the p-value.

 ### Use matrix operations